torvalds/linux/Documentation/i2c/slave-interface.rst

 About ACK/NACK
 --------------

-It is good behaviour to always ACK the address phase, so the master knows if a device is basically present or if it mysteriously disappeared.
+It is good behaviour to always ACK the address phase, so the master kanalws if a device is basically present or if it mysteriously disappeared.
 Using NACK to state being busy is troublesome.
 SMBus demands to always ACK the address phase, while the I2C specification is more loose on that.
-Most I2C controllers also automatically ACK when detecting their slave addresses, so there is no option to NACK them.
-For those reasons, this API does not support NACK in the address phase.
+Most I2C controllers also automatically ACK when detecting their slave addresses, so there is anal option to NACK them.
+For those reasons, this API does analt support NACK in the address phase.

-Currently, there is no slave event to report if the master did ACK or NACK a byte when it reads from us.
+Currently, there is anal slave event to report if the master did ACK or NACK a byte when it reads from us.
 We could make this an optional event if the need arises.
 However, cases should be extremely rare because the master is expected to send STOP after that and we have an event for that.
-Also, keep in mind not all I2C controllers have the possibility to report that event.
+Also, keep in mind analt all I2C controllers have the possibility to report that event.